-FOREIGN STUDENTS should also contact the Registrar for information about their special problems.
+FOREIGN STUDENTS should contact the Registrar for information about their special problems.
 The Foreign Student Advisor will be available for counseling on all phases of college life after the student's arrival on the campus.

-STUDENT SERVICES center in the Student Union Building, where a book store, snack bar, meeting rooms, and recreational facilities are available.
+STUDENT SERVICES in the Student Union Building, include a book store, snack bar, meeting rooms, and recreational facilities.